San Francisco, Cebu: Language

+Cebuano is the main dialect of San Francisco.

 The town is home to the Porohanon language, one of the most endangered languages in the Visayas.
 The language is only used in the Poro islands.
 The language is classified as distinct from Sebwano (Bisaya) by the Komisyon ng Wikang Filipino and is vital to the culture and arts of the Porohanon people.